RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### It's useful to model an app as a declarative query over the app state

-This version or Riffle was built on top of React, but while React components are (special) functions, a Riffle component is much more highly structured.
+This version of Riffle was built on top of React, but while React components are (special) functions, a Riffle component is much more highly structured.
 Conceptually, a component is a combination of some queries that implement the data transformations, a JSX template for rendering that component to the DOM, and a set of event handlers for responding to user actions.

 [TK insert picture]